serokell/blog-posts/Introduction to Free Monads/article.md

 data Free f a = Nil a | Cons f (Free f) a
 ```

-We can't define such a data type, due to `f` not being a plain type and hence can't be an argument of a data constructor, but we're actually very close.
+We can't define such a data type due to `f` not being a plain type and hence can't be an argument of a data constructor, but we're actually very close.

-Let us now look at the actual definition of `Free f`:
+Let us now look at the definition of `Free f`:

 ```haskell
 data Free f a = Pure a | Free (f (Free f a))
 ```

 As you can see, it is indeed very similar to a list.
-Note, however, that it is a bit more general: the functor is arbitrary, potentially making it a tree, with branches of type `f` and leaves of type `a`.
+Note, however, that it is a bit more general: the functor is arbitrary, potentially making it a tree with branches of type `f` and leaves of type `a`.
 Pure values, i.e. leaves, are encoded via the constructor `Pure`, and "actions", i.e. branches -- via the constructor `Free`.

-This point is important, so we'll repeat -- free monad is similar to a list, but, unlike a list, "continuation" (i.e. `Free`) can be a branching structure, depending on the choice of the base functor `f`.
+This point is important, so we'll repeat: free monad is similar to a list, but, unlike a list, "continuation" (i.e. `Free`) can be a branching structure, depending on the choice of the base functor `f`.

 It may be helpful to write out the types of these constructors explicitly: